 Voluntary partial repayments

-Each year, subject to our terms and conditions, you can choose to repay up to 10% of the total amount you’ve borrowed, free from any early repayment charge.
-This is known as a Voluntary Partial Repayment.
-You can make these across several smaller payments, but the minimum you can pay each time is £50.
+Each year, subject to our terms and conditions, you can repay up to 10% of the total amount you have borrowed, with no early repayment charge.
+The minimum you can repay at each installment is £50.

-You can only make partial repayments like this if you applied for a lifetime mortgage after 28 April 2014.
+This option is only available if you applied for a lifetime mortgage from 28 April 2014.

 How the final repayment works